Coronavirus Disease 2019 (COVID-19)

 Under the guidance of the US Centers for Disease Control and Prevention (CDC), Sonic Healthcare USA (SHUSA) laboratories are closely monitoring the Coronavirus 2019 (COVID-19) outbreak caused by SARS-CoV-2.
 Our priority is the health and safety of our employees, patients and the communities we serve.
 We encourage you to periodically check this webpage for updates.

-Clinical Labs is honored to launch testing for COVID-19.
-This test is to be performed only using respiratory specimens collected from individuals who meet CDC clinical and/or epidemiological criteria for COVID-19 testing.
-Clinical Labs Patient Service Centers and phlebotomy sites cannot collect specimens for this test.
+Clinical Labs of Hawaii provides testing for COVID-19.
+Tests are performed using specimens collected from individuals who meet CDC clinical and/or epidemiological criteria for COVID-19 testing.

 Providers should not refer any patients suspected (persons under investigation) or confirmed to be infected with COVID-19 to a Clinical Labs Patient Service Center or other phlebotomy sites.